ImCzf233/FakeBounce-Killer/LiquidBounce+/README.md

 A free mixin-based injection hacked-client for Minecraft 1.8.9 using Minecraft Forge.
 ### Thank you.

 No long shit, I just want to say thank you to everyone.
+Final build [there](https://github.com/CatsPnewed1337/ForkBounce-Archive/raw/main/LiquidBounce%2B/liquidbounceplus-final.jar)
 ### LiquidBounce's contact info

 Website: https://liquidbounce.net \